 - What, according to the professor, is the main problem with the theory?

-Make note of the key points of the lecture/conversation.
+Make a note of the key points of the lecture/conversation.
 Refer to your notes before answering questions.

 Don’t choose an answer just because it contains some of the words used in the listening passage.
 Some wrong answer choices may contain words or phrases from the passage.

-When in doubt, select the answer that’s most compatible with the main idea of the conversation/lecture.
+When in doubt, select the most compatible answer with the main idea of the conversation/lecture.